elcorto/psweep/doc/source/written/manual.md

 * simple local database (no db server to set up, no Mongo, etc)
 * interactive (Python REPL) and script-driven runs
 * local runs, also in parallel
-* tooling for remote runs (template-based workflow)
+* tooling for remote runs (on HPC and other infrastructure)
 * minimal naming conventions, rely on UUIDs
 * hash-based database filtering
 * no yaml-ish DSLs, just Python please, thank you :)